-Sam Parrott has spent the last three years as the Music Specialist at Brooke Elementary School in Austin ISD.
-He graduated with a Bachelors Degree in Music Studies from Texas State University and is currently pursuing a Masters Degree in Choral Conducting at Texas State.
+Sam Parrott is excited to start his second year with the Austin Children’s Choir.
+Sam was recently named the Choir Director for A.J.
+Briesemeister Middle School in Seguin ISD.
+Sam also spent three years as the Music Specialist at Brooke Elementary School in Austin ISD.
+He graduated with a Bachelors Degree in Music Studies and a Masters Degree in Choral Conducting from Texas State University.

 Board of Directors

 Gino is the Founder and CEO of New Quest Staffing Solutions, LLC, with an extensive background in Healthcare Operations Management.
 He has worked with the Department of Defense and various Hospitals and Physician Group Practices.
 His studies have included Business Management and various certifications relating to healthcare.
-A native of San Antonio, he has volunteered with various Non Profit organizations in both San Antonio and Austin, including the Human Rights Campaign, Equality Texas, Octopus Club, Hill Country Ride for Aids and United Way.
-Through those contributions he provided support in many areas of fundraising, marketing, and PR.
+A native of San Antonio, he has volunteered with many Non Profit organizations in both San Antonio and Austin, including the Human Rights Campaign, Equality Texas, Octopus Club, Hill Country Ride for Aids and United Way.
+Through those contributions, he brings a wealth of experience in many areas of a non-profit organization.

 Pam Trefny- Secretary